mw742/Tool_box/README.md

 --PubChemAPI.py

-Ann example of using PubChemAPI pubchempy.
+An example of using PubChemAPI pubchempy.
 More details illustraction can nbe found in https://pubchempy.readthedocs.io/en/latest/.

+--MySQLexamples.py

+Simple examples of MySQL data management usage.